Skip to content

 RingCentral’s base plan is also quite limited.
 You only get 25 texts per user per month, 100 pooled toll-free minutes, and limited storage for all texts, voicemails, and call recordings.

 The bottom line?
-RingCentral is both confusing and expensive for small business owners.
+RingCentral is confusing and expensive for small business owners.
 If you’re looking for a simpler virtual phone service, you’re better off searching for a RingCentral alternative.

 Key features of RingCentral